fullstackplus/literate-code/README.markdown

   <pre class="prettyprint">

 That’s all, really.
 Happy blogging.
+Oh, and don't forget to modify the title and meta tags to suit your site.

 ##TODO:

 In-document links don't work in WebKit browsers.
 Is this fixable?
 More headline tags ( < h2 )
-Support for responsive images (screenshots) as alternative to HTML code listings Line numbering on code listings
+Support for responsive images (screenshots) as alternative to HTML code listings HTML5 video & audio support for screencasts & podcasts Line numbering on code listings
-More metadata of the recent kind (itemprop, property, author) for cutting-edge SEO More skins with other good color schemes
+Stronger semantic metadata (itemprop, property, author) for cutting-edge SEO More skins with other good color schemes